IRS LT38 Notice: Prepare for Collection Actions

 staying informed

 Staying informed and taking proactive steps is key to managing your tax liabilities effectively.
-Pay attention to any IRS notice you receive, as these notices inform you about recent changes in IRS collection practices, including the resumption of collection letters like LT-38 after the pandemic.
+Pay attention to any IRS notice you receive, as these notices inform you about recent changes in Internal Revenue Service collection practices, including the resumption of collection letters like LT38 after the pandemic.

-Understanding these notices, which outline outstanding balances, available penalty relief, and options for repayment, is crucial.
+Understanding these notices, which outline outstanding balances, available penalty relief, and options for repayment, is crucial, but no automatic penalty relief is available for balances over $100,000.
 Pay your tax bill in full or make payment arrangements as soon as possible to avoid additional interest and penalties.
-Utilize online payment options or return the payment voucher by mail.
+Use the IRS website’s online payment options, including the QR code shown on the LT38 notice, or return the payment voucher by mail.
+The IRS has returned to normal operations, so prompt action matters.

 Consulting a CPA or other tax professional will simplify the process especially in complicated situations.